andrewwang247/radix-tree/README.md

 ### Iteration

 The tree supports constant forward iterators that traverse the stored keys in alphabetical order.
 The class comes with STL style `begin` and `end` functions that range over the entire tree.
 Use the `begin` and `end` overloads with the `prefix` parameter to construct ranges over keys that match prefixes.
+Make sure to check that `begin(std::string prefix)` is non-null before using as a range.
+This can efficiently be achieved using the `empty(std::string prefix)` function.

 ### Operators